-Remember that the last keyword must always mean that the item is DONE (although you may use a different word).
-Also note that in each file, only one of the two aspects of TODO keywords can be used.
-After changing one of these lines, use C-c with the cursor still in the line to make the changes known to Org-mode2.
+Remember that the keywords after the vertical bar (or the last keyword if no bar is there) must always mean that the item is DONE (although you may use a different word).

+After changing one of these lines, use C-c with the cursor still in the line to make the changes known to Org-mode3.